Grape Vine Quick Facts:

 Cut back all laterals to one or two buds.

 Your grape vines will need feeding both before and throughout the growing season.
 Use a general fertiliser in February.
-Then, when spring is well underway, begin feeding with a high potassium fertiliser, such as a tomato feed, until the grapes begin to ripen.
+Then, when Spring is well underway, begin feeding with a high potassium fertilizer, such as a tomato feed, until the grapes begin to ripen.

 Water your grape vines regularly in spring and summer until they are established, and after that, if the weather is particularly dry.

 Fruit and Flowers

 Once the fruit is beginning to develop on your vines, it might be an idea to invest in a fruit cage or fruit netting to deter birds.
 The grapes should be ripe by September/October, but before picking test a few, as grapes will not continue to ripen off the vine.